Protests against Rodrigo Duterte: Labor Day protests

-On May 1, 2018, about 20,000 protesters clad in red shirts and featuring Duterte's effigies gathered at Mendiola rejecting the executive order ending the "end-of-contract scheme" (endo) signed by Duterte, claiming that what Duterte signed about was not the EO they had drafted.
-The signed EO dismayed labor groups and garnered mixed reception from various groups.
+On May 1, 2018, about 20,000 protesters clad in red shirts and featuring Duterte's effigies gathered at Mendiola rejecting the executive order ending the "end-of-contract scheme" (endo) signed by Duterte, claiming that what Duterte signed about was not the EO they negotiated with the Department of Labor and Employment (DOLE).
+The signed EO dismayed labor groups and garnered mixed reception from various other groups.

-On April 30, 2019, few members of Tindig Pilipinas gathered at the headquarters of Department of Labor and Employment (DOLE) to protest the "increasing" Chinese workers in the country.
-On May 1, several militant groups held a rally on Labor Day, condemning the government's failure of "endo", TRAIN Law and demanding the salary increase and the minimum wage increase to Php 750.
+On April 30, 2019, few members of Tindig Pilipinas gathered at the headquarters of DOLE to protest the increasing number of Chinese workers in the country.
+On May 1, several militant groups held a rally on Labor Day, condemning the government's failure to stop endo contractualization, and the TRAIN Law and demanding an increase in the daily minimum wage increase to PHP750.
 According to the Philippine National Police, about 8,000 people attended the rally.

 In 2020, militants held a Labor Day protest online due to COVID-19 pandemic lockdown.

 On April 20, 2021, militant labor groups distributed at community pantries pamphlets criticizing Duterte and enticing people to join the Labor Day protest to oust the president from office.
 On May 1, several groups were prevented by police to reach Mendiola Street, reminding them to follow the minimum health standards amidst the implementation of Modified Enhance Community Quarantine (MECQ) in Metro Manila.
 The groups held a rally at the Welcome Rotonda calling for wage increase and P10,000 (approximately US$207 in 2021) aid for those affected by the pandemic.
 Some protesters, including Bishop Broderick Pabillo, held a rally via online.